ibnatiqbal/ibnatiqbal/README.md

-Hello there.
+Hi there!

-computer scioentist from New York
+I'm computer scioentist from New York